GoogleCloudPlatform/bq-pii-classifier/docs/guide-discovery-service.md

 The Tagging Dispatcher will list all tables included in the scope that has existing findings by sensitive data discovery service and submit a table tagging request for that table in the Tagger Tasks topic.

 *Tagger Tasks Topic:*
-This PubSub topic decouples the Tagging Dispatcher from the Tagger service in order to handle the rate limits of BigQuery column tagging operations and to apply auto-retries with backoffs.
+This PubSub topic decouples the Tagging Dispatcher from the Tagger service in order to handle the rate limits of BigQuery column tagging operations and to apply auto-retries with backoff.

 *Tagger Service:*
 A Cloud Run service that expects the information of one BigQuery table.
 It will determine the InfoType of each column based on the latest DLP findings and apply the appropriate policy tag.